QUICK ESCAPE FROM SITE

 • Protections for victims and witnesses, including:

-• Basic benefits and services;
+• Benefits and services;

 • Protection of a victim’s identity and/or privacy;